ColloidSP/UOSPLinux/README.md

 After it runs for the first time, a shortcut will be added to your Desktop environment's application menu so you shoudn't need to use the terminal (except to check for updates as below).
+It should be in the "Games" folder, or just search for "UO:Siege Perilous" on GNOME, which is what I do.

 To check for updates run,